 Mona is a COMT with 36 years of experience in ophthalmology.
 She has worked in university settings and private practice; in general ophthalmology, retina practices, and low vision services; as a surgical assistant, photographer, technician supervisor, clinical research coordinator, and technician trainer.
 Mona has served on the Board of Directors for ATPO as Director at Large and as President.
 She has also served on the KATPO Board of Directors as Member at Large and President.
 Mona is a Fellow Member of both organizations.
 She is published in Viewpoints magazine and Kentucky Diabetes magazine.
 Mona has been a long-time instructor for JCAHPO, ATPO, KATPO, STEPS program in Louisville, and has done onsite technician training in private practices.
 Mona was appointed as Executive Director and manager in September 2016.

 Each year new members of the board are elected.
 We are always looking for candidates to serve on the board.
 If you have an interest in planning continuing education events, promoting the ophthalmic medical profession, networking with peers, and building strong organizational skills, please let us know!
-Contact Laura Hopkins, COMT on the Nominating Committee.
+Contact Mona Carpenter, COMT on the Nominating Committee.
 Click on the email address under her name in the directory above to send her a message.
 You can contact ANY board member to ask questions or volunteer.

 Several positions on the Board of Directors changed.
 The results of the vote: